-5.8 Historic and Cultural Resources
+5.8 Historic Properties and Cultural Resources

+At the Hematite site, the proposed action will not result in any change to facility or any construction or demolition activities.
 At the USEI site, one small potentially significant historic site had been identified at the southern boundary.
 The Bureau of Land Management inspected and inventoried the site, declared that no further cultural work was necessary, and granted full cultural resource clearance.
-According to the State Historical Preservation Office (SHPO), the site contains no property eligible for the National Register of Historic Places (American Geotechnics, 2006).
-In the development of this EA, an inquiry was made to USEI regarding any changes to the footprint of the disposal area and to determine if any site activities have occurred that may affect cultural or historical resources.
-USEI indicated that the only activity that has occurred at the site since the previous Westinghouse Hematite alternate disposal authorization is the construction of the first phase of Cell 16, which began in March 2012 and was completed in November 2012, and that nothing beyond the scope of what was authorized by the Idaho State Historical Society in their May 18, 2006 letter has been undertaken.
-USEI also noted that nothing of cultural or historical significance was discovered during Cell 16 construction activities (ML13211A069).
+According to the Idaho State Historical Preservation Office (SHPO), the site contains no property eligible for the National Register of Historic Places (American Geotechnics, 2006).
+In the development of this EA, an inquiry was made to USEI regarding any changes to the footprint of the disposal area to determine if any site activities have occurred that may affect historic properties or cultural resources.
+USEI indicated that no new cell construction activity has occurred at the site since the previous Westinghouse Hematite alternate disposal authorization, and that nothing beyond the scope of what was authorized by the Idaho State Historical Society, an Idaho state agency, in their May 18, 2006 letter has been undertaken.
+USEI also noted that nothing of cultural or historical significance was discovered during Cell 16 construction activities (ML15014A088).